mitodl/mit-open/README.md

   Sets the hostname required by webpack for building the frontend.
 Should likely be whatever you set the host to in your /etc/hosts or the hostname that you're accessing it from.
 Likely `od.odl.local`.

-#### Keycloak configuration

-- `SOCIAL_AUTH_OL_OIDC_OIDC_ENDPOINT`

-  The base URI for OpenID Connect discovery, https://<OIDC_ENDPOINT>/ without .well-known/openid-configuration.

-- `OIDC_ENDPOINT`

-  The base URI for OpenID Connect discovery, https://<OIDC_ENDPOINT>/ without .well-known/openid-configuration.

-- `SOCIAL_AUTH_OL_OIDC_KEY`

-  The client ID provided by the OpenID Connect provider.

-- `SOCIAL_AUTH_OL_OIDC_SECRET`

-  The client secret provided by the OpenID Connect provider.

-- `AUTHORIZATION_URL`

-  Provider endpoint where the user is asked to authenticate.

-- `ACCESS_TOKEN_URL`

-  Provider endpoint where client exchanges the authorization code for tokens.

-- `USERINFO_URL`

-  Provder endpoint where client sends requests for identity claims.

-- `FEATURE_KEYCLOAK_ENABLED`

-  Authentication functionality is managed by Keycloak.

-- `KEYCLOAK_BASE_URL`

-  The base URL for a Keycloak configuration.

-- `KEYCLOAK_REALM_NAME`

-  The Keycloak realm name in which Open Discussions has a client configuration.

 ### Loading Data

 Run the following to load platforms, departments, and offers.
 This populates the database with the fixture files contained in [learning_resources/fixtures](learning_resources/fixtures).
 Note that you will first need to run the Django models to schema migrations detailed in the [Handbook Initial Setup](https://mitodl.github.io/handbook/how-to/common-web-app-guide.html#3-create-database-tables-from-the-django-models) step.